rht-labs-events/summit-lab-2018-doc/scenario5/README.md

 There is no need to start each service independently.
 The `atomic-openshift-node` systemd service has `openvswitch` as one of its dependencies, so when `atomic-openshift-node` is started, `openvswitch` service is started too.

 Next, check that the `openvswitch` service has been started as part of starting the `atomic-openshift-node` service.
-The output should show somathing similar to the example below:
+The output should show someone similar to the example below:

 ```
 > systemctl status openvswitch